Updated May 2026 with current Indian retail prices.

 24-inch 100Hz VA Monitor with Built-in Speakers

-Price verified Apr 2026Built-in speakers includedVESA wall-mount ready
+Price as of May 2026Built-in speakers includedVESA wall-mount ready

-The Zebronics ZEB-A24FHD exists for one buyer: the person who genuinely cannot spend above ₹6,000 and needs a monitor for a study-plus-casual-gaming setup.
+The Zebronics ZEB-A24FHD exists for one buyer: the person on the tightest possible budget who needs a monitor for a study-plus-casual-gaming setup and wants the cheapest verified panel on this list.
 VA panels give deeper blacks than cheap IPS at this price, so movie nights look better.
 The 100Hz refresh is fine for casual use or integrated GPU builds where you are not going above 80fps in any title.
 The 14ms GtG response time is the problem.
 Ghosting is visible in fast-paced shooters, character movement in BGMI leaves a faint trail.
 This is not a competitive gaming monitor, and you should not buy it thinking it is.
-For anything involving a GTX 1650 or stronger, the Acer EK240Y P6 is a far better use of ₹950 more.
+For anything involving a GTX 1650 or stronger, the Acer EK240Y P6 is a far better use of ₹450 more.

 One Zebronics note that nobody else mentions: their India service network is surprisingly wide.
-Tier-2 and Tier-3 cities that cannot find an MSI or AOC service centre often have a Zebronics partner nearby.
+Tier-2 and Tier-3 cities that cannot find a gaming-brand service centre often have a Zebronics partner nearby.
 The 1-year warranty is short compared to Dell or Acer at 3 years, but at least you can reach someone without shipping the panel to Mumbai.
 Buy from the Computech Store authorized seller on Amazon to ensure the warranty registers correctly.

 What works